Frequently Asked Questions

 There’s another possibility — one having to do with the parents.
 For some people, getting high appears to interfere with their ability to reproduce.

-DON’T RISK IT!
-Though we still have many unanswered questions about the risk of exposing your baby to cannabis , the risk is too great.
-Just don’t do it — don’t get high if you’re pregnant and don’t get high while you are breastfeeding.
-Also, if you and your partner are unsuccessful in trying to get pregnant and either or both of you are getting high regularly, pot use might be getting in your way.
+Don’t risk it.
+Although we still have many unanswered questions about the risk of exposing your baby to cannabis, the risk is too great.
+To be on the safe side, don’t use cannabis if you are pregnant or breastfeeding.
+Also, if you and your partner are unsuccessful in trying to get pregnant and either or both of you are getting high regularly, cannabis use might be getting in your way.

-For more, see our Factsheet on Cannabis and Reproduction/Pregnancy.
+For more information, see our Cannabis and Pregnancy page.

 Give me a quick overview of what I need to know.